nautobot/nautobot/nautobot/docs/plugins/development.md

 If you installed Nautobot using Poetry, then go to the root directory of your clone of the Nautobot repository and run `poetry shell` there.
 Afterward, return to the root directory of your plugin to continue development.

-Otherwise, manually activate nautobot using `source /opt/nautobot/bin/activate`.
+Otherwise if using the pip install or Docker workflows, manually activate nautobot using `source /opt/nautobot/bin/activate`.

 To install the plugin for development the following steps should be taken: